neams-th-coe/cardinal/doc/content/tutorials/triso.md

-Because our sphere mesh does not perfectly preserve the volume of the sphere [!ac](CSG) cells, we also set `normalize_by_global_tally` to false so that we normalize only by the sum of the mesh tally (otherwise, we would miss a small amount of power produced within the [!ac](CSG) spheres, but outside the faceted surface of the sphere mesh).
+Because our sphere mesh does not perfectly preserve the volume of the sphere [!ac](CSG) cells, we also set `normalize_by_global_tally` to false so that we normalize only by the sum of the mesh tally.
+Otherwise, we would miss a small amount of power produced within the [!ac](CSG) spheres, but slightly outside the faceted surface of the sphere mesh.
+Setting this parameter to false ensures that the tally normalization is correct in that the heat sources are normalized by a tally sum over the same tally domain in the OpenMC model.

 To run this input, enter the following in a command line.